0xDegenDeveloper/RabbitHoles/cairo_contracs/README.md

 #### Burning a Rabbit

-- To burn a Rabbit, a user will spend some of theri $RBITS
+- To burn a Rabbit, a user will spend some of their $RBITS

   - The amount of $RBITS a Rabbit will cost is equal to its depth (the number of `felt252s` the Rabbit's msg spans)
   - i.e. "If this was a msg I wanted to leave in a hole", it would span across two felts: